 - 1. Verification of completion of an undergraduate degree program with a GPA of 2.50 or higher. - 2.
 Possession of a current Airframe and Powerplant certification issued by the FAA FAR Part 147. - 3.
-Completion of at least 30 credit hours in General Education. - 4.
-Completion of at least six credit hours of lower-division accounting with a grade of C or better.
+Completion of at least 15 credit hours in General Education to include: - a.
+3 credit hours in Composition/Rhetoric - b.
+3 credit hours in college-level Math above the remedial Math level - c.
+3 credit hours in Humanities